akumar1997/HireWheelsMySQL/README.md

 ,Booking amount
 ,Location of the vehicle
-,Vehicle number (The number of vehicle that has been booked) ,Customer email (The email ID of the customer who has booked the vehicle)
+,Vehicle number (The number of vehicle that has been booked) ,Customer email (The email ID of the customer who has booked the vehicle).

 The functionality of the admin: The admin can perform two activities in the application apart from booking the vehicle: First, adding vehicles for rent by providing all the required vehicle details, and second, stopping the booking of vehicles by the customers.